yingweiwo

 Additional Infomation

-Atherosclerosis is a common comorbidity of type II diabetes and a leading cause of death worldwide.
-The presence of oxidized low-density lipoprotein (ox-LDL) drives atherogenesis by inducing oxidative stress, mitochondrial dysfunction, expression of proinflammatory cytokines and chemokines including interleukin (IL)-1β, IL-6, and monocyte chemoattractant protein 1 (MCP-1), adhesion molecules including vascular cellular adhesion molecule 1 (VCAM-1) and E-selectin, and downregulating expression of the Krüppel-like factor 2 (KLF2) transcription factor.
-Importantly, ox-LDL induced the attachment of THP-1 monocytes to endothelial cells.
-In the present study, we demonstrate for the first time that the specific glucagon-like peptide 1 receptor (GLP-1R) agonist dulaglutide may prevent these atherosclerotic effects of ox-LDL by preventing suppression of KLF2 by p53 protein in human aortic endothelial cells.
-KLF2 has been shown to play a major role in protecting vascular endothelial cells from damage induced by ox-LDL and oscillatory shear, and therefore, therapies capable of mediating KLF2 signaling may be an attractive treatment option for preventing the development and progression of atherosclerosis.
+Atherosclerosis is a common complication of type 2 diabetes and one of the leading causes of death worldwide.
+Oxidized low-density lipoprotein (ox-LDL) promotes the development of atherosclerosis by inducing oxidative stress, mitochondrial dysfunction, and the expression of pro-inflammatory cytokines and chemokines (including interleukin (IL)-1β, IL-6, and monocyte chemoattractant protein 1 (MCP-1)), adhesion molecules (including vascular cell adhesion molecule 1 (VCAM-1) and E-selectin), and downregulating the expression of the Krüppel-like factor 2 (KLF2) transcription factor.
+Notably, ox-LDL can induce THP-1 monocytes to adhere to endothelial cells.
+In this study, we demonstrated for the first time that the specific glucagon-like peptide-1 receptor (GLP-1R) agonist dulaglutide can prevent the atherosclerotic effects of ox-LDL by blocking the inhibition of KLF2 in human aortic endothelial cells by p53 protein.
+KLF2 has been shown to play an important role in protecting vascular endothelial cells from ox-LDL and oscillatory shear stress damage.
+Therefore, therapies that can modulate the KLF2 signaling pathway may be an attractive and effective treatment option for the prevention of atherosclerosis.
 [1]

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.